-- Assisted back-end developers in applying PHP to create scenario dependent messaging and fill in table-backed data into a single file template.
+- Assisted back-end developers in applying PHP to create scenario dependent messaging and fill content stored in the database into a single-file template.

 Show the user all their options

-In the intial page design every product option was listed in a dropdown.
-For some products this is necessary, like dog collars that could have over 20 options to select from.
-But in most cases options are few enough that it was worth it to show the options outside of a hidden list.
+In the initial page design every product option was listed in a dropdown.
+For some products this is necessary, such as dog collars that could have over twenty options to select from.
+In most cases options are few enough that it was worth it to show the options outside of a hidden list.
 Doing this means users can view all their options at a glance.
-Additionally, we hypothesized certain options would benefit greatly from using image thumbnails instead of a label, like colors and materials.
+Additionally, I hypothesized certain options would benefit greatly from using image thumbnails instead of a label, like colors and materials.

 Options for a t-shirt, showing all available sizes and colors.

 In the original layout product reviews were under a secondary tab, reducing the odds they'd be viewed by a user.
 The reviews were not sorted by star rating and were listed in a two column layout.
 In the redesign I grouped the ratings by star and showed the number of reviews for that rating in the rating navigation.
 This way users can easily choose which reviews they want to read and see at glance if the number of positive reviews outweigh the number of negative ones.